Located in North Richmond, Beat one is everything north of Clay Street. The area of town commonly known as The Heights and includes George Park.

 Officer Emanuel Vasquez

 I also made contact with Mr. Marin and he has no concerns at the time.
-I located a junk vehicle in the 1200 block of Fair Oaks Street.
+I advised Mr. Marin if any concerns arise to please contact me at the Police Department.
+Also this month I located a junk vehicle in the 1200 block of Fair Oaks Street.
 I contacted the owner via junk vehicle notice.
 I was not able to personally contact the owner, but next month I will continue my efforts to personally contact the owner.
-I am glad to report that last month’s junk vehicle has been removed from the location.
+I want to thank Master Sgt.
+Neinast for coordinating the 1st Annual Adrian Mello Top Gun Competition.

 Isabel Salinas, the RSO for Beat 1, remains in custody of Texas Department of Criminal Justice.